 In terms of choosing writers and photographers, we are looking for people whose point of view is compassionate and respectful, who are open to the possibility of being surprised and impressed and humbled by the topics we cover.
 Photographers have been so wonderful to work with.
-Edward Addeo has traveled with us on commission, as has Julie Hall and Musuk Nolte and David Land and Clay Ellis.
-Each of them has expressed HAND/EYE’s point of view infused with their own flavor.
+Edward Addeo has travelled with us on commission, as has Julie Hall and Musuk Nolte and David Land and Clay Ellis.
+Each of them has expressed HAND/EYE’s point of view infused with their own flavour.
 Without them, HAND/EYE wouldn’t be what it is.

 Who is your target audience?
 Who do you write for and how do you make sure you reach them?

 - First are collectors of fine craft and fine art.
 They want to see what’s going on, and they appreciate the way we present our information.

 - Second are students and teachers of art and design.
 They are looking for cultural information, for ideas to inject into their discussions of sustainability and creativity.

 - Third are travellers who are looking to educate themselves and to add things to their plans.

 We try to be sure that the first two audiences are happy by presenting new information in a beautiful way that remains true to HAND/EYE’s interest in presenting global handmade creativity with the same respect and seriousness that, say, Ellsworth Kelly rightly receives.
 The third audience is happy if we can provide details and addresses so that access to the people we profile can be part of the journey they are planning.